Bruxism Near You

 Flattened, fractured, chipped, or loose teeth

-Worn tooth enamel, exposing deeper layers of your tooth
+Worn enamel exposing deeper tooth layers

 Increased tooth pain or sensitivity